wilson21st/matching-engine/README.md

 # About this project

 * Built on Spring Boot 2.0.3
-* Java 8 Eclipse Jee Photon
+* Java 8 Eclipse Jee Photon with Maven
 * There is only one RESTful GET API defined
 For example: /api/workers/{userId}/jobs?orderBy=distance,!job.billRate,job.jobId&limit=5
 where: